-The raw I-V table for a buffer in a receiving or high impedance state will show both ground and power clamping effects.
+As the [Pulldown] and [Pullup] data subtraction process (discussed later) is easier if the high-impedance buffer data is also collected from -Vcc to 2Vcc, the raw high-impedance I-V data will show both ground and power clamping effects.
 These effects must be separated in the [GND Clamp] and [POWER Clamp] tables to ensure that, when the table data is summed again by the simulation tool, no effects are double counted.
 For the [GND Clamp] table, the raw ground clamp data from lab or simulation extraction should be "cut" at Vcc and the data above Vcc discarded.
-The table should then be extrapolated to 2Vcc for the final I-V table.
-If power clamp data is properly processed, as will be shown below, this extrapolation will help ensure good simulator behavior when the clamp data is summed.
+This ensures that the final I-V [GND Clamp] table contains no power clamp diode effects and will sum cleanly with the [POWER Clamp] in simulation.
+Note that, for buffers without on-die termination or significant leakage, the clamp currents between the 0 and Vcc voltages are assumed to be extremely close to zero.
+The clamp currents may be treated -- for example, using filtering -- to remove noise in this region.

-Figure 5.3 - Raw I-V and Extrapolated Final [GND Clamp] Data Graphs
+Figure 5.3 - Raw I-V and Final [GND Clamp] Data Graphs